-5.2.2.
-Moderate altitude conditions: Altitude lower or equal to 700 meters above sea level.

-5.2.3.
-Extended altitude conditions: Altitude higher than 700 meters above sea level and lower or equal to 1300 meters above sea level.

-5.2.4.
-Moderate temperature conditions: Greater than or equal to 273,15 K (0 °C) and lower than or equal to 303,15 K (30 °C).

-5.2.5.
-Extended temperature conditions: Greater than or equal to 266,15 K (– 7 °C) and lower than 273,15 K (0 °C) or greater than 303,15 K (30 °C) and lower than or equal to 308,15 K (35 °C).

-5.2.6.
-By way of derogation from the provisions of points 5.2.4 and 5.2.5 the lower temperature for moderate conditions shall be greater or equal to 276,15 K (3 °C) and the lower temperature for extended conditions shall be greater or equal to 271,15 K (– 2 °C) between the start of the application of binding NTE emission limits as defined in section 2.1 and until five years and four months after the dates given in paragraphs 4 and 5 of Article 10, of Regulation (EC) No 715/2007.

 5.3.
 Vehicle conditioning for cold engine-start testing

 Before RDE testing, the vehicle shall be preconditioned in the following way:

 Driven for at least 30 min, parked with doors and bonnet closed and kept in engine-off status within moderate or extended altitude and temperatures in accordance with points 5.2.2 to 5.2.6 between 6 and 56 hours.
 Exposure to extreme atmospheric conditions (heavy snowfall, storm, hail) and excessive amounts of dust should be avoided.
 Before the test start, the vehicle and equipment shall be checked for damages and the absence of warning signals, suggesting malfunctioning.